rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ## 5.1 Generate Roxctl API Token within StackRox

-Now, that we have our StackRox cluster up && running, securing our cluster of Kubernetes / OpenShift, let's integrate the StackRox cluster with their CLI, **roxctl**.
+Now that we have our StackRox cluster up and running, securing our Kubernetes / OpenShift cluster, let's integrate StackRox with its CLI, **roxctl**.

-This is needed because we will use roxctl cli within the Tekton Pipelines image-check tasks, with the StackRox / RHACS central API.
+This is needed because we will use the roxctl CLI within the Tekton Pipelines image-check tasks, with the StackRox / RHACS central API.

-For this reason, we need to generate an API Token to authenticate and authorize the roxctl cli against the API of StackRox Central cluster.
+For this reason, we need to generate an API Token to authenticate and authorize the roxctl CLI against the API of the StackRox Central cluster.

-* Generate an API Token within StackRox, go to Platform Configuration -> Integrations -> Authentication Tokens -> API Token and generate new API Token:
+* To generate an API Token within StackRox, go to Platform Configuration -> Integrations -> Authentication Tokens -> API Token and generate a new API Token:

 [![](/images/sign-acs8.png "sign-acs8.png")]({{site.url}}/images/sign-acs8.png)